AndreBtt/Computsal-API/README.md

 - **Get all players score**
     * HTTP Request : ```GET http://api.com/scores```
-    * Return a list object in json format as follow ordered by ascending score order
+    * Return a list object in json format as follow ordered by decreasing score order
         ```
             [
                 {